-- (3) A plan must specify the following matters: - (a) the pest or pests to be eradicated or managed: - (b) the plan's objectives: - (c) the principal measures to be taken to achieve the objectives: - (d) the means by which the achievement of the plan's objectives will be monitored or measured: - (e) the sources of funding for the implementation of the plan: - (f) the limitations, if any, on how the funds collected from those sources may be used to implement the plan: - (g) the powers in Part 6 to be used to implement the plan: - (h) the rules, if any: - (i) the rules, if any, that are good neighbour rules: - (j) the management agency: - (k) the actions that local authorities, local authorities of a specified class or description, or specified local authorities may take to implement the plan, including contributing towards the costs of implementation: - (l) the portions of road, if any, adjoining land covered by the plan and, as authorised by section 6, also covered by the plan: - (m) the plan's commencement date and termination date: - (n) any matters required by the national policy direction.
+- (3) A plan must specify the following matters: - (a) the pest or pests to be eradicated or managed: - (b) the plan's objectives: - (c) the principal measures to be taken to achieve the objectives: - (d) the means by which the achievement of the plan's objectives will be monitored or measured: - (e) the sources of funding for the implementation of the plan: - (f) the limitations, if any, on how the funds collected from those sources may be used to implement the plan: - (g) the powers in Part 6 to be used to implement the plan: - (h) the rules, if any: - (i) the rules, if any, that are good neighbour rules: - (j) the management agency: - (k) the actions that local authorities, local authorities of a specified class or description, or specified local authorities may take to implement the plan, including contributing towards the costs of implementation: - (1) the portions of road, if any, adjoining land covered by the plan and, as authorised by section 6, also covered by the plan: - (m) the plan's commencement date and termination date: - (n) any matters required by the national policy direction.

-- (4) A plan- - (a) may provide for the payment of compensation for losses incurred as a direct result of the implementation of the plan:

-- (b) must not provide for the payment of compensation for the following losses: - (i) loss suffered because a person's income derived from feral or wild organisms is adversely affected by the implementation of the plan: - (ii) loss suffered before an inspector or authorised person establishes the presence of the pest on the place of the person suffering the loss: - (iii) loss suffered by a person who fails to comply with the plan.
+- (4) A plan- - (a) may provide for the payment of compensation for losses incurred as a direct result of the implementation of the plan: - (b) must not provide for the payment of compensation for the following losses: - (i) loss suffered because a person's income derived from feral or wild organisms is adversely affected by the implementation of the plan: - (ii) loss suffered before an inspector or authorised person establishes the presence of the pest on the place of the person suffering the loss: - (iii) loss suffered by a person who fails to comply with the plan.

-- (5) A plan may include rules for all or any of the following purposes: - (a) requiring a person to take specified actions to enable the management agency to determine or monitor the presence or distribution of the pest or a pest agent: - (b) requiring a person to keep records of actions taken under the rules and to send to the management agency specified information based on the records: - (c) requiring the identification of specified goods: - (d) prohibiting or regulating specified methods that may be used in managing the pest: - (e) prohibiting or regulating activities that may affect measures taken to implement the plan: - (f) requiring audits or inspections of specified actions: - (g) specifying, for the purposes of section 52(a), the circumstances in which the pest may be communicated, released, or otherwise spread: - (h) requiring the occupier of a place to take specified actions to eradicate or manage the pest or a specified pest agent on the place: - (i) requiring the occupier of a place to take specified actions to eradicate or manage the habitat of the pest or the habitat of a specified pest agent on the place: - (j) prohibiting or regulating specified activities by the occupier of a place if the activities are of the kind that would promote the habitat of the pest on the place: - (k) requiring the occupier of a place to carry out specified activities to promote the presence of organisms that assist in the control of the pest on the place: - (l) prohibiting or regulating specified activities by the occupier of a place, which deter the presence on that place of organisms that assist in the control of the pest:
+- (5) A plan may include rules for all or any of the following purposes: - (a) requiring a person to take specified actions to enable the management agency to determine or monitor the presence or distribution of the pest or a pest agent: - (b) requiring a person to keep records of actions taken under the rules and to send to the management agency specified information based on the records: - (c) requiring the identification of specified goods: - (d) prohibiting or regulating specified methods that may be used in managing the pest: - (e) prohibiting or regulating activities that may affect measures taken to implement the plan: - (f) requiring audits or inspections of specified actions: - (g) specifying, for the purposes of section 52(a), the circumstances in which the pest may be communicated, released, or otherwise spread: - (h) requiring the occupier of a place to take specified actions to eradicate or manage the pest or a specified pest agent on the place: - (i) requiring the occupier of a place to take specified actions to eradicate or manage the habitat of the pest or the habitat of a specified pest agent on the place: - (j) prohibiting or regulating specified activities by the occupier of a place if the activities are of the kind that would promote the habitat of the pest on the place: - (k) requiring the occupier of a place to carry out specified activities to promote the presence of organisms that assist in the control of the pest on the place: